 (3) The property owner shall be responsible for having a new meter installed by the Village Water Department at a cost of Four Hundred Dollars (\$400.00), and shall be charged for the water which had been diverted from the meter for the period of time since the most recent correct meter reading in an amount that reflects the highest 6 month consumption during the past 5 years.
-(Amended 1-11-05 by LL No. 1 2005) - G. In the event a meter shall be out of order or fail to function properly, this fact shall be reported to the Board, which shall repair or replace the meter.
+(Amended 1- - G. In the event a meter shall be out of order or fail to function properly, this fact shall be reported to the Board, which shall repair or replace the meter.